Skip to content

 Hardhat Forking

-You can fork any EVM compatible chain using Hardhat, including Moonbeam.
+You can fork any EVM-compatible chain using Hardhat, including Moonbeam.
 Forking simulates the live Moonbeam network locally, enabling you to interact with deployed contracts on Moonbeam in a local test environment.
 Since Hardhat forking is based on an EVM implementation, you can interact with the fork using standard Ethereum JSON-RPC methods supported by Moonbeam and Hardhat.

 There are some limitations to be aware of when using Hardhat forking.
-You cannot interact with any of the Moonbeam precompiled contracts and their functions.
+You cannot interact with any of the Moonbeam precompiled contracts or their functions.
 Precompiles are a part of the Substrate implementation and therefore cannot be replicated in the simulated EVM environment.
 This prohibits you from interacting with cross-chain assets on Moonbeam and Substrate-based functionality such as staking and governance.

-There is currently an issue related to forking Moonbeam, so in order to fix the issue you'll need to manually patch Hardhat first.
+There is currently an issue related to forking Moonbeam, so in order to fix the issue, you'll need to manually patch Hardhat first.
 You can find out more information by following the issue on GitHub as well as the related PR.

 Patching Hardhat